Busbee

-Michael James Ryan Busbee (June 18, 1976 – September 29, 2019), known professionally as Busbee, was an American songwriter, record producer, publisher, record label executive, and multi-instrumentalist.
-He is known for his work in both pop music and country music.
-Artists with whom Busbee has worked with 5 Seconds of Summer, Keith Urban, and Maren Morris.
+Michael James Ryan Busbee (June 18, 1976 – September 29, 2019), known professionally as Busbee, was an American songwriter, record producer, publisher, record executive, and multi-instrumentalist.
+He was known for his work in both pop music and country music, having written for acts including 5 Seconds of Summer, Keith Urban, Maren Morris, Trisha Yearwood, Daughtry, and the Fray.

 Early life

-Michael James Ryan Busbee was born in Walnut Creek, California, and grew up in the San Francisco Bay Area.
-He began playing piano when he was seven years old, and started playing jazz trombone in high school.
+Busbee was born in Walnut Creek, California, and grew up in the San Francisco Bay Area.
+He began playing piano when he was seven years old, was trained in brass by Dan Vigus at Ygnacio Valley Christian School, and started playing jazz trombone in high school.
 Busbee marched with the World Class Drum Corps, Blue Devils.

-He studied jazz at William Paterson University in Wayne, New Jersey, after receiving a scholarship to the school in 1995, but returned to the San Francisco Bay Area before graduating.
+Busbee studied jazz at William Paterson University in Wayne, New Jersey, after receiving a scholarship to the school in 1995, but returned to the San Francisco Bay Area before graduating.

 Career

-He moved to Los Angeles in 2000 and started working at a music studio assisting rock producer Eric Valentine, and began learning to play more instruments, including guitar, bass, and drums.
+He moved to Los Angeles in 2000 and started working at a music studio, assisting rock producer Eric Valentine, and he began learning to play more instruments, including guitar, bass, and drums.
 After working and assisting others in music studios for a while, he began working on his own as a songwriter, producer, mixer, writer, and engineer.
 He started working on many pop songs, with many artists who had been on reality singing competitions like American Idol and The X Factor.

-After five years of working in Los Angeles, he starting working in Nashville, Tennessee as well, at the recommendation of another writer.
+After five years of working in Los Angeles, he started working in Nashville, Tennessee, as well, at the recommendation of another writer.
 Musician and record producer Dann Huff then signed him to a publishing deal.
-Since then, Busbee has written for and cowritten with a broad range of artists including Gwen Stefani, P!nk, Shakira, Maren Morris, Timbaland featuring Katy Perry, Keith Urban, Jon Bellion, Kelly Clarkson, Florida Georgia Line, and Lady Antebellum.
+Since then, Busbee wrote for and co-wrote with a broad range of artists including Gwen Stefani, P!nk, Shakira, Maren Morris, Timbaland featuring Katy Perry, Keith Urban, Jon Bellion, Kelly Clarkson, Florida Georgia Line, and Lady Antebellum.
 Busbee was nominated for a Grammy Award for Best Country Song in 2017 for his work on Maren Morris' debut single, "My Church".

 In December 2018, Busbee started his own music label, Altadena, in Los Angeles in partnership with Warner Bros.
 Records, Warner Chappell Music, and Red Light Management.

 Personal life

-Busbee was diagnosed with a form of brain cancer called glioblastoma during 2019 and died later that year on September 28, in Los Angeles.
-He was survived by his wife and three children.
+Busbee was diagnosed with glioblastoma, a form of brain cancer, during 2019 and died later that year on September 29, in Los Angeles.
+He had a wife and three children.